 Students begin the AS course as soon as they return from Service Projects and Lower 6 selection.
 A good grounding in Chemistry and Mathematics are recommended as well as an A grade at IGCSE.

-The AS introduces cellular ultra structure, biochemistry and enzymes, transport at a cellular level, cell and nuclear division, genetic control, mass transport in plants and humans, infectious diseases and immunity, gas exchange and diseases of the gas exchange system with an emphasis on the effects of smoking, and some ecology.
+The AS introduces cellular ultra-structure, biochemistry and enzymes, transport at a cellular level, cell and nuclear division, genetic control, mass transport in plants and humans, infectious diseases and immunity, gas exchange and diseases of the gas exchange system with an emphasis on the effects of smoking.

 There are three AS examinations done at the end of the year:

 Topics in the core include photosynthesis, respiration, regulation, inherited change, and selection and evolution.
-The applications build on these topics to introduce students to topical fields of biology such as biodiversity and conservation, gene technology, biotechnology, crop science, and reproduction using IVF.
+The applications build on these topics to introduce students to topical fields of biology such as biodiversity and conservation, gene technology, biotechnology.
 Students do some of their own research on the internet.